scala/scala.epfl.ch/projects.md

 the compiler codebase.
 In case you are interested in contributing to the Scala 3 compiler, please register by [filling this form](https://forms.gle/DfoSuHFm3T6MA3L59).

-#### Google Summer of Code

-The Scala Center has been accepted as a mentor organization for [Google Summer of Code 2022](https://summerofcode.withgoogle.com/).
-We will coordinate discussions between mentees and mentors.

 #### Scala Improvement Process

 The [Scala Improvement Process](https://docs.scala-lang.org/sips/index.html) is a process for submitting changes to the Scala language.
 It aims to evolve Scala openly and collaboratively.
-However, that process was paused in the past couple of years.
-We overhauled the process itself, and we will now enter the active phase: we will restart the work on reviewing proposals, and we will restart the regular committee meetings.
+We have restarted the process in 2022, and we now have regular committee meetings.

 #### Promote Simple Scala Solutions